How to Handle RAID Array Failures in NAS Idis DR-6232PS-S Recovery

 Additionally, it is always a good practice to regularly back up important data stored on NAS devices to an external storage medium or another location to protect against data loss in case of hardware or software issues.

-Although NAS DR-6232PS-S can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DR-6232PS-S can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view